 The Ferrari 250 GTO was launched at about $18,000 in the first half of the sixties.
 In those days, people considered it to be a great bargain to buy a car that ruled the racetrack and won great events.
 Indeed, the car’s worth has increased over the years as it attracted more and more attention on the roads and in social media posts.

-The 250 GTO has not featured in many controversies, but the first-ever ever shocking sale happened in 1990 when the GTO went for over 10 million dollars.
+The 250 GTO has not featured in many controversies, but the first-ever shocking sale happened in 1990 when the GTO went for over 10 million dollars.
 This is an amount that was unheard of for a car up to that time.
+Before that, in 1985, Ralph Lauren acquired chassis #3987 for $650,000, a steal by today’s standards, while a 1969 classified ad listed a GTO for just $9,450, reflecting its modest value before the vintage car boom.

-As of the recent news, the buyer of the car is believed to be American businessman David MacNeil, who bought chassis number 4153 GT, so everything associated with the GTO has become a true collector’s item.
+As of the recent news, the buyer of this car is believed to be American businessman David MacNeil, who bought chassis number 4153 GT, so everything associated GTO has become a true collector’s item.
+MacNeil’s purchase followed his “only cry once” philosophy, seeking a pristine GTO with impeccable racing provenance, including a fourth-place finish at Le Mans in 1963.

 Frequently Asked Questions – Ferrari 250 GTO